✅ Last Update: Apr 22, 2025 @ 4:31 am

 A vehicle must have a toilet to be considered self-contained in New Zealand.

-This toilet must be permanently plumbed into the vehicle. (as of August 2024)
+This toilet must be permanently plumbed into the vehicle or fixed with a gadget.

 3.3.
 Greywater Collection